-Weekly presentations by experienced teachers Louise and Julie over 5 weeks via video links to be shown in your classroom at a time that suits you
+Weekly presentations by experienced Drama teachers Louise and Julie via video links to be shown in your classroom at a time that suits you

 Designed to encourage students to input their own unique ideas, characters and storyline

-Children's work can be video recorded each week towards completion as a film for sharing with parents/other classes
+Optionally Children's work could be recorded each week towards completion as a film for sharing with parents/other classes

 Teacher's Documentation, Free Music and Image Links, Classwork Spin-Off, Research and Competition Option for Upper Primary

 CLICK BELOW TO OVERVIEW THE FORMAT

 PAYMENT IS OPEN - CLICK HERE TO SEE PAYMENT OPTIONS.